Desmopressin

 Take the missed dose as soon as possible.
 However, if it is time for the next dose, skip the missed dose and go back to your regular dosing schedule.

-Before starting Desmopressin, let your doctor know if you have any medical history of severe kidney disease, hyponatremia (low sodium levels in your body), extreme thirst, uncontrolled high blood pressure, heart failure, fluid/mineral imbalance (cystic fibrosis), bleeding/clotting problems, and fluid retention.
-While using Desmopressin, limit water and other fluids intake since it may lead to electrolyte imbalance.
+Before starting Desmopressin, let your doctor know if you have any medical history of severe kidney disease, hyponatremia (low sodium levels in your body), extreme thirst, uncontrolled high blood pressure, heart failure, fluid/mineral imbalance (cystic fibrosis), bleeding/clotting problems, or fluid retention.
+While using Desmopressin, limit water and other fluid intake since it may lead to an electrolyte imbalance.
 Tell your doctor about allergic reactions or lactose intolerance before using Desmopressin.
 Also, let your doctor know if you are pregnant, planning to conceive or are a breastfeeding mother.
 It is not recommended to consume alcohol since it may worsen the side effects and increase urination.

 Your doctor will decide the duration of treatment depending on your medical condition and response to the treatment.